 Pandora's Box

-Pandora, according to Hesiod, was the first woman.
-Pandora's Box; After Prometheus had stolen fire from heaven and bestowed it upon mortals, Zeus determined to counteract this blessing.
+Pandora; The first Woman: After Prometheus had stolen fire from heaven and bestowed it upon mortals, Zeus determined to counteract this blessing.
 He commissioned Hephaestus to fashion a woman out of the Earth and the gods all bestowed upon her their choicest gifts, such as Aphrodite's beauty and powers of seduction.
 Zeus gave her a jar, the so called "Pandora's Box" secretly containing all the misery and evils of this world.
 She was forbidden nothing in this world save to open this box.
 Her curiosity proved too much for her and she opened it, freeing all manner of evil spirits and negative energy.
 Hope alone remained at the bottom, the lid having been shut down before she escaped.

 Enter a world of Beauty and Imagination...